-Many analysts consider KH the most secretive Shia militia operating in Iraq.
+Many analysts consider KH the most secretive Shi'a militia operating in Iraq.
 Abu Madhi al-Mohandes was the leader of KH.
-He was killed in January 3, 2020, in an airstrike on Iraq's Baghdad International Airport that also killed Qasem Soleimani, the head of Iran's Quds Force.
+He was killed in January 3, 2020, in an airstrike on Iraq's Baghdad International Airport that also killed Qasem Soleimani, then head of Iran's Quds Force.
 Abu Mahdi al-Mohandes is the nom de guerre of former Iraqi MP Jamal al-Ibrahimi.
-Al-Mohandes also served as Iraq's deputy national security advisor and the deputy commander of the Haashid Shaabi (also called the popular mobilization forces, or PMF), Iraq's umbrella group of anti-ISIS Shiite militias.
-In the fight against ISIS, the PMF has coordinated military strategy among KH, Asaib Ahl al-Haq (AAH), the Badr Organization, and other predominantly Shiite and Iranian-sponsored militias.
+Al-Mohandes also served as Iraq's deputy national security advisor and the deputy commander of the Haashid Shaabi (also called the Popular Mobilization Forces, or PMF), Iraq's umbrella group of anti-ISIS Shiite militias.
+In the fight against ISIS, the PMF has coordinated military strategy among KH, Asaib AhI al-Haq (AAH), the Badr Organization, and other predominantly Shiite and Iranian-sponsored militias.